Ahhhh, Gamera: Super Monster, we meet at last! I had never seen the 1980 entry in the Gamera series until

 Their sleep box shields them from Zanon’s scanners (scanons? zanners?), and was rad enough to survive the disintegration.
 Keiichi scoops it up to take the Space Women back to their ad hoc HQ behind Kilara’s pet shop.
 Of course, creepers gonna creep:

 What’s Giruge got up her sleeve?
 Who’s Gamera gonna slam-era next?
 What the fuck are the Space Women’s super powers, exactly?
 Will Gamera weirdly look upon any other anime clips?
-Find out in part 2 of this review, coming soon!
+Find out in part 2 of this review, right here!